Criminal Injuries Overseas: How to claim compensation when you are injured as a result of a criminal act whilst overseas

 Click British embassies abroad to find a English speaking personal injury lawyer in the country where you injury occurred.

-I have written a page describing and providing links to official bodies who can help you with your criminal injury claim in the UK and abroad.
+We have written an article describing and providing links to official bodies who can help you with your criminal injury claim in the UK and abroad.

-Click criminal injury overseas to see links to official UK and international criminal compensation bodies
+Click injury overseas to see links to official UK and international criminal compensation bodies

 Criminal injuries overseas summary